15 Best Salad Greens to Grow Indoors

 Indoor salad garden

-Cholai ki bhaji is one of the favorites of India.
+Cholai ki bhaji is one of the favorites of Indian people.
 They are rich in protein and are very easy to grow.
 These greens do well in warm climates and require a porous, well-draining soil.
-They are drought and heat resistant; thus, water only when they are dry.
+They are drought and heat-resistant, so you only need to water them when they’re dry.
+And enjoy them in salads.

 Leave a Comment